nemerna/sast-ai-workflow/README.md

 ## Overview

-sast-ai-workflow is an LLM-based tool designed to detect and flag suspected vulnerabilities through SAST scanning of RHEL systemd (source: [systemd GitHub](https://github.com/systemd/systemd)).
-By integrating SAST reports, source code analysis, and CVE data and other known examples, the tool aims to help and provide insights in the vulnerability detection precess.
+SAST-AI-Workflow is a LLM-based tool designed to detect and flag suspected vulnerabilities.
+It inspects suspicious lines of code in a given repository and deeply review legitimacy of the error.
+Workflow is capable of  integrating SAST reports, source code analysis, CVE data and other known examples.

+SAST-AI-Workflow can be incorporated to help and provide insights in the vulnerability detection precess.
+As an instance, in this project we demonstrate SAST scanning of RHEL systemd (source: [systemd GitHub](https://github.com/systemd/systemd)) project.

 ## Architecture